abhijeetk/af-binder/docs/afb-migration-v1-to-v2.md

 So the variable that ***bindings*** version used to store the ***binder*** interface and the service interface are no more needed and can be removed.

-On the above example the folowing lines were removed:
+On the above example the following lines were removed:
 ```C
 const struct afb_binding_interface *interface;
 struct afb_service service;